Gelerion/gelerion.github.io/content/post/common_pitfalls_to_avoid_publishing_artifacts_on_maven_central.md

 ## Overview
 Are you planning to publish your first artifact to Maven Central and make it available to a wider audience?
 Congratulations, you're taking an important step in contributing to the open-source community!
 However, the process may not be as straightforward as you expect.
 In this post, we'll go over some common pitfalls to avoid to make your publishing experience smoother.

 Before we dive into the details, it's essential to note that the [official documentation](https://central.sonatype.org/publish/publish-guide/) on Maven Central is a great resource.
 It's well-written, concise, and provides numerous examples.
-We strongly recommend reading it carefully to avoid any confusion or mistakes.
+I strongly recommend reading it carefully to avoid any confusion or mistakes.

 Ready-to-use examples: